Black People With Naturally Blue Or Green Eyes:

 Many believe that the blue-eyed gene, or indeed those for green or hazel eyes, only occurs naturally in Europeans, and that people of African heritage with these eye colors are wearing colored contact lenses.
 Indeed, according to Google’s global search statistics, 1,600 people type the question, “Can black people have blue eyes?” into their browsers each month, in search of clarification.

-In fact, blue and green eye colors do occur naturally in people of both African and Asian ancestry.
+In fact, blue and green eye colors do occur naturally in people of both black people and those of Asian ancestry.
 As mentioned, gene mutation is one cause; the other occurs when a person of African ancestry has Caucasian relatives on both sides of their family who are carriers of the gene for that particular eye color.
-For example, a couple with brown eyes could conceive a blue or green-eyed child, so long as the gene for this eye color exists somewhere within the ancestral line of both parents.
+For example, a black couple with brown eyes could conceive a blue or green-eyed child, so long as the gene for this eye color exists somewhere within the ancestral line of both parents.

-*BLACK AND ASIAN PEOPLE AND EYE COLOR ACCORDING TO GOOGLE SEARCH
+*BLACK PEOPLE WITH BLUE AND GREEN EYES, ACCORDING TO GOOGLE SEARCH

-The number of people worldwide who Google the question, “Can Asians have blue eyes?” each month.
+The number of people worldwide who Google the term, “Colored contacts for brown eyes” each month.

-The number of people worldwide who Google the question, “Can black people have blue eyes?” each month.
+The number of people worldwide who Google the term, “Black people with blue eyes” each month.

-*All figures for “Black And Asian People And Eye Color According to Google Search”, supplied by Google.
+*All figures for “Black People With Blue And Green Eyes, According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

 GREEN AND BLUE IN BLACK: African American and South Indian celebrities with green and blue eyes - 1.
 Vanessa Williams (blue).
 2. Gary Dourdan (green).
 3. Aishwarya Rai (green).
 4. Terrence Howard (green).